chinamike65/hugo-tuolesi/content/book2/book2en.md

 Venerable Atisha had two Brahmin disciples who were very bad-tempered, and the other disciples persuaded Venerable Atisha to drive these two disciples out.

-Venerable Atisha said: No, these two are my masters.
+Venerable Atisha said:

+No, these two are my masters.
 Whether I can succeed in practicing forbearance depends on them.

 Who dares to scold me in the Tibetan area now?
 No one dared to scold me, only the two of them dared to scold me, and the two of them were my masters.

-(6) Please turn the Falun
+(6) Please turn the Wheel of Dharma

 supreme masters